SparkleMalone/DataBasics/README.md

 print(mean_median(c(1, 1, 1, 2, 3)))
 ```

-Note that in the return statement above, we actually return a vector containing the necessary results, and not just the variables separated by a comma (since the return() function can return only a single R object).
+Note that in the return statement above, we actually return a vector containing the necessary results, and not just the variables separated by a comma.
+The return() function can return only a single R object.
 Instead of a vector, we could also return a list, especially if the results to be returned are supposed to be of different data types.

 ## Calling a Function in R
-In all the above examples, we actually already called the created functions many times.
-To do so, we just put the punction name and added the necessary arguments inside the parenthesis.
-In R, function arguments can be passed by position, by name (so-called named arguments), by mixing position-based and name-based matching, or by omitting the arguments at all.
+In all the above examples, we called the created functions by using the function name and adding the necessary arguments inside the parenthesis.
+In R, function arguments can be passed by position, by name (so-called named arguments), by mixing position-based and name-based matching, or by omitting the arguments altogether.

 If we pass the arguments by position, we need to follow the same sequence of arguments as defined in the function:

 ```{r}